 One fateful day I came to understand powerful truth.
 I am never going to stop trying…trying to be better for my kids.
 And that meant I was never going to stop working on myself.
 That was just the truth.
 In a way, this set me free.

 Consider seeking help from a counsellor or therapist.
 We only get one shot at this.
 This is not a dress rehearsal.
 I went to see a counsellor about my anger and reactive behaviour.
 It definitely helped.
 But, to be honest, it took longer than I wanted.
 At times it was frustrating and defeating.
-The most frustrating thing was knowing that I wanted to be better, but still behaving in the same old way.
-It made me want to pull my hair out.
 It felt like a long time before I started to notice improvements.

 My advice to you is to stay with it.
 AND, my other piece of advice is to celebrate your wins.
 If there are times when you feel like you are breaking a cycle or choosing a better path, then celebrate.
 Celebrate with yourself.
 Recognizing growth and progress is often hard for people who are hard on themselves.